eth-sri/soltix/README.md

 ## Build

-To build and configure the ECTF software, execute the interactive setup script and answer its questions:
+To build and configure the SOLTIX software, execute the interactive setup script and answer its questions:

         ./setup.sh